nvrakesh17/terraform-modules/README.md

 Go to the Firestore Database in the GCP Console \

-Click "Start Collection" → Name it terraform-lock.
+Click "Start Collection" → Name it terraform-lock \

 Add a document with:
 Document ID: global (or a specific Terraform project name).
 Field: locked → Boolean → false.